 After the device has been configured (following a RESET) and the circuitry has been powered up, the audio output stage can be powered up and powered down by register control.

 These functions soft-start automatically.
-By using these register controls, it is possible to turn all four stages on at the same time without turning two of them off.
+By using these register controls, controlling all four output stages independently is possible.

 See Table 7-39 for register control of audio output stage power configurations.